ics-software-engineering/cci-playground/README-javascript.md

 <img src="https://github.com/ics-software-engineering/cci-playground/raw/master/images/js-intellij-mocha-success.png">

+## 5. Everything from the command-line?

-If you want, you can also run the tests from the command line:
+Of course you can do everything from the command line:

 ```
 ~/g/i/c/js (master|✔) $ npm run test